haersh/cjdnsnode/readme.md

 Snode allows dumping of it's internal state using TCP/JSON (replication socket) and it allows querying to get a path between any 2 nodes given by their keys using UDB/Benc.

+Please pay attention.
+In current version you have to install postgre also.
+Hope in next stable release it will be stand alone application with DB module extention.

+So.
+Please read config.
+Proper readme will be commited soon.

 To start the node:

 ```bash